 4) Plan Early Evening Quiet Time

 What they enjoy doing may vary based on their interests, but going for a walk or listening to some calming music are great options.
+Memory care assisted living programs use these benefits to help seniors maintain healthy habits.

 5) Engage in Light Exercise

 One of the most common reasons for feeling restless in the late afternoon and early evening is becoming too tired.
-The best way to avoid this is to get outside or sit by a window to get some exposure to bright light.
+The best way to avoid this is to get outside or sit by a window to get exposure to bright light.

 Make sure they are getting enough sleep at night-time as well.
 While seniors can rest during the day, ensure their naps are short and don’t fall too late in the afternoon.